Investing in high-quality cocoa in Panama

 About the project:

-Cuango is a 1,455 hectare property located on the Caribbean coast of Panama that was previously used to farm cattle and grow teak for export.
-With the purchase of the property and subsequent transformation, 12Tree seeks to combine a commercially productive cocoa plantation with a sustainably managed secondary forest that produces native hardwoods for market.
-The project, which will establish 548 hectares of new high-yield and high-quality mechanized cocoa, also protects 760 hectares of primary forest.
-Over 150 cocoa trees have already been planted.The project is also producing a biodiversity inventory of the natural forests of Cuango.
+On the eastern Caribbean coast of Panama 12Tree is transforming 1,500 hectares of degraded grasslands previously used to farm cattle and grow teak into a thriving perennial agroforestry system.
+With the purchase of the property and its subsequent transformation thanks to a $9.5 million investment, 12Tree seeks to combine a commercially productive cocoa plantation with a sustainably managed secondary forest that produces native hardwoods for market.

 The farm is split between production land and forest.
 On the production unit, 12Tree is planting plantains, pigeon peas, nitrogen fixing trees, like the madre cacao, and timber trees, like the almendro, together to provide shade for the cocoa.
 These trees also protect the cocoa against wind and heavy rain, provide sustenance for pollinators and insects, and reduce fertilizer needs by 50%.
 12Tree is also planting 235 hectares of mixed forest with native hardwoods in the hilly areas that are not suitable for mechanization.

 The remaining 660 hectares of the farm consist of fragments of natural rainforests.
 12Tree has committed to preserving these areas for wildlife conservation and the production of ecosystem services.
 By reforesting pastures through agroforestry, 12 Tree expects to enhance landscape connectivity and increase wildlife populations throughout the property.
 A recent biodiversity assessment found ocelots, pumas, anteaters, and many different bird and bats species living in and around 12Tree's forests.